ABHIJIT-13/Omnifood-website/README.md

 # Omnifood-website
-A website of an food delivery service company.
+A website for a food delivery service company.